Why Pursue a Master's Degree in Educational Leadership

-During their last semester in the program, our Educational Leadership students attend two free workshops to help them prepare for the TExES State Principal Exam and take a free practice TExES exam.
+During the last semester of the program, our Educational Leadership students attend two free workshops to help them prepare for the TExES State Principal Exam and take a free practice TExES exam.
 These workshops are one of the reasons that our students have such a high passing rate for the state exam.
-Additionally, our faculty has close connections and works closely with local school districts, superintendents and principals, and our graduates hold positions ranging from assistant principal to superintendent in greater Bexar County school districts.
+Additionally, our faculty have close connections and works closely with local school districts, superintendents and principals, and our graduates hold positions ranging from assistant principal to superintendent in greater Bexar County school districts.

 See What Our Students Say

 When you choose UTSA, you join a community of talented students being taught by award-winning faculty.
 See what our students have to say.